auth0/docs/articles/migrations/guides/unpaginated-api2-requests.md

     You will be able to re-enable unpaginated requests any time before that date.

-## Auth0 Extensions
+### Update extensions

-Previous versions of [Auth0 Extensions](/extensions) and custom extensions may need to be updated to their latest versions to make sure they are only performing paginated queries.
+You may need to update from previous versions of [Auth0 Extensions](/extensions) and custom extensions may need to be updated to their latest versions to make sure they are only performing paginated queries.

-If your tenant logs shows deprecation notices for clients with an ID matching an extension URL, it means you will need to update that extension.
+1. Check your tenant logs for deprecation notices for clients with an ID matching an extension URL, it means you will need to update that extension.

-To do so, go to [**Dashboard > Extensions**](${manage_url}/#/extensions), select Installed Extensions, and click on the extension's Update link if present.
+2. Go to [**Dashboard > Extensions**](${manage_url}/#/extensions), select **Installed Extensions**, and click on the extension's **Update** link if present.